nikhilsarecha/uda-capstone/README.md

 - Upload Docker image to DockerHub using the required credentials

-- Create an EKS cluster and its surrounding infrastructure, including:
+- Create an EKS cluster using the eksctl tool, along with its surrounding infrastructure, including:
   - EC2 instances
   - VPCs
   - Subnets